 Licorice root can help soothe the stomach lining and reduce inflammation.
 You can try drinking licorice tea or taking a supplement.

-Apple cider vinegar: While acidic in nature, It can actually help neutralize stomach acid.
-You can try adding a tablespoon of apple cider vinegar to a glass of water and drinking it before meals.
+Apple cider vinegar: While acidic, it can help neutralize stomach acid.
+Try adding a tablespoon of apple cider vinegar to a glass of water and drinking it before meals.

-The stomach needs an acidic environment to digest food, and altering the pH too much can interfere with digestion.
+The stomach needs an acidic environment to digest food; altering the pH too much can interfere with digestion.
 However, in some cases, people with acid reflux may experience discomfort and pain due to excess stomach acid moving up into the esophagus.

 When the above foods are not available:

-Small amount of baking soda (sodium bicarbonate) with water can help to neutralize the excess acid and provide temporary relief from the discomfort.
+A small amount of baking soda (sodium bicarbonate) with water can help neutralize the excess acid and temporarily relieve the discomfort.

 You can purchase on Amazon (Affiliate)